firebase/quickstart-ios/mlvision/README.md

 ML Kit for Firebase Quickstart
 =======================

+UPDATE: On June 3, 2020, we started offering ML Kit's on-device APIs through a new standalone SDK.
+Cloud APIs, AutoML Vision Edge, and custom model deployment will continue to be available via Firebase Machine Learning.
+[Learn more](https://developers.google.com/ml-kit)

 ML Kit for Firebase iOS quickstart demonstrates how to use the various features of ML Kit to add machine learning to your application.